Alicespyglass/tech-test-ROSE/README.md

 ## Steps

-- Play with GildedRose
+1. Play with GildedRose
-- Play with creating items
+2. Play with creating items

-- Check if cases are satisfied by existing code - feature  / unit tests on by update_quality method
+3. Check if cases are satisfied by existing code - feature  / unit tests on by update_quality method 4.

 ###note to do
 [] fails if item quality > 50
-[] fails if item quality < 0

 ## Parameters / Logic
 [] Once the sell by date has passed, Quality degrades twice as fast (test)